A silver certificate is a paper document certifying you own the amount of silver mentioned on the certificate.

 The United States issued the most widely known and traded silver certificates.
 Silver-certificate dollar bills, issued between 1878 and March 1964, bore many of the same features you see on $1 bills today.
 Other countries, including Cuba and the Netherlands, created them too, as well as mints and bullion producers around the world.

-History of Silver Certificates
+The History of Silver Certificates

 A Medium of Exchange

-For the next few years, the certificates were still redeemable for physical silver until the 24th of June 1968 when all redemption ceased.
+For the next few years, the certificates were still redeemable for physical silver.
+On the 24th of June 1968, all redemption ceased.